Cluny Abbey: Cluny's influence

-Odilo continued to reform other monasteries, but as Abbot of Cluny, he also exercised tighter control of the order's far-flung priories.

 Decline and destruction of the buildings

 Starting from the 12th century, Cluny had serious financial problems mainly because of the cost of building the third abbey (Cluny III).
 Charity given to the poor also increased the expenditure.
 As other religious orders such as the Cistercians in the 12th and then the Mendicants in the 13th century arose within the Western Christian church, the competition gradually weakened the status and influence of the abbey.
 Furthermore, poor management of the abbey's estates and the unwillingness of its subsidiary priories to pay their share of the annual taxable quotas annually reduced Cluny's total revenues.

 In response to these issues, Cluny raised loans against its assets but this saddled the religious order with debt.
 Throughout the late Middle Ages, conflicts with its priories increased.
 This waning influence was shadowed by the increasing power of the Pope within the Catholic Church.
 By the start of the 14th century, the pope was frequently naming the abbots of Cluny.

 Although the monks – who never numbered more than 60 – lived in relative luxury during this period, the political and religious wars of the 16th century further weakened the abbey's status in Christendom.
 For instance with the Concordat of Bologna in 1516 overseen by Antoine Duprat, Francis I, the king of France, gained the power to appoint the abbot of Cluny from Pope Leo X.

 Over the next 250 years, the abbey never regained its power or position within European Christianity.
 Seen as an example of the excesses of the Ancien Régime, the monastic buildings and most of the church were destroyed in the French Revolution.
 Its extensive library and archives were burned in 1793 and the church was given up to plundering.
 The abbey's estate was sold in 1798 for 2,140,000 francs.
 Over the next twenty years the Abbey's immense walls were quarried for stone that was used in rebuilding the town.

 Although it was the largest church in Christendom until the completion of Rome's St. Peter's Basilica in the early 17th century, little remains of the original buildings.
 In total the surviving parts amount to about 10% of the original floor space of Cluny III.
 These include the southern transept and its bell-tower, and the lower parts of the two west front towers.
 In 1928, the site was excavated by the American archaeologist Kenneth J. Conant with the backing of the Medieval Academy of America.
 Ruined bases of columns convey the size of the former church and monastery.

 Since 1901 it has been a center of the École nationale supérieure d'arts et métiers (ENSAM), an elite school of engineering.